 The law enforcement center will continue to be staffed 24 hours a day.
 Normal law enforcement services and operations will continue to be provided.
 Citizens are still to call 911 for an emergency.
 All non-emergency calls can still be directed to 507-537-7666 or 507-537-7000.

 The Marshall Police Department and Lyon County Sheriff’s Office are encouraging requests for accident reports, public data, and permit applications be directed to Sherri at 507-929-6653, firstname.lastname@example.org , or sent via the US postal service.

-On-site jail visiting will be suspended until further notice.
+On-site jail visiting will remain suspended until further notice.
 Please contact the Lyon County Jail at 507-929-6622 for further information regarding on-line visitation options.

-I would like to apologize for any inconvenience that that this may cause, and we thank you for your understanding.
-I feel that these precautions are necessary to ensure the safety of our law enforcement staff and allow for the continued service to our community.
+I continue to apologize for any inconvenience that that this may cause, and we thank you for your understanding.
+I feel that these precautions remain necessary to ensure the safety of our law enforcement staff and allow for the continued service to our community.
 For more information about COVID-19 and how to prevent the spread of the virus, please visit www.cdc.gov or www.health.state.mn.us.

 Further updates will be posted to our website https://www.lyonco.org and Facebook page (Lyon County MN Sheriff’s Office) as they become available.

 Sheriff Eric Wallen

 The Lyon County Sheriff’s Office is committed to providing the highest level of law enforcement and public safety services in an efficient and professional manner directly and in collaboration with our public safety and community partners.
 The Office serves our community with the ultimate goal of making Lyon County a better and safer place for all.